Published June 2019

 The Bay of Fundy coastline is about 530 km (330 mi.) long.
 On one end you have The Hopewell Rocks - that’s the east end, towards Nova Scotia - and on the other end, you have the Fundy Isles - this is the west end, close to Maine, U.S.A.

-Two road trip routes run through the region - The Fundy Treasures & Tides Ride and the Fundy Wonders & Whales Route.
-We recommend taking about 5 days for each road trip.
+The region can be divided in two road trips that can be done in about 5 days each.
 Pick one and get to know the nuances of the east or west side of the bay, or, (our vote) do them both for one epic road trip spanning the full Fundy experience.

 Starting to get the lay of the land?
 Here’s some handy info on each of the destinations in the map: